tldr-pages/tldr/pages/common/golangci-lint.md

 # golangci-lint

-> Smart, fast linters runner for Go.
+> Parallelized, smart and fast Go linters runner that integrates with all major IDEs and supports YAML configuration.
 > More information: <https://golangci-lint.run/usage/quick-start/>.

 - Run linters in current folder:

 `golangci-lint run`

-- List enabled/disabled linters (note: disabled linters are shown last, do not mistake them for enabled ones):
+- List enabled and disabled linters (Note: disabled linters are shown last, do not mistake them for enabled ones):

 `golangci-lint linters`